harrycresswell/harry/content/writing/24-01-04-introducing-cucss/index.md

 [Utopia](https://utopia.fyi/) is an approach to fluid responsive space, type and grid, which utilises modern CSS techniques, most notably the Clamp function.

 *cu.css* wraps these two tools together into what is effectively a CSS starter project.
 Something you can use as a starting point to quickly get going with modern CSS techniques, sensible defaults and a solid CSS methodology.
-Think of it as intrinsic web design in action, a base to build upon and a clear direction of travel.
+Think of it as [intrinsic web design](https://moderncss.dev/contextual-spacing-for-intrinsic-web-design/) in action, a base to build upon and a clear direction of travel.

 To the best of my knowledge, a CSS framework built using CUBE CSS and Utopia doesn’t exist.
 While [cube.fyi](https://cube.fyi/) helps you learn the methodology, there’s not much out there that helps you quickly put it into practice.
 The same is true for Utopia, so that’s why I decided to make this project public.

-Let me rattle off a few features you can get an idea of what to expect from *cu.css*:
+Let’s rattle off a few features to give you an idea of what to expect from *cu.css*:

 - Built using the CUBE CSS methodology.
 - Utopia fluid responsive design for space and type.